 Carts come in several types of materials, the most popular being metal, chrome wire, and plastic.
 Below is a very brief “pros & cons” list for each:

-Pros: light weight; usually a narrower, more slim design so it's easier to fit through doorways
+- Pros: light weight; usually a narrow, more slim design that's easier to fit through doorways

-Cons: narrow design limits storage space; can be flimsy or wobbly (for a sturdy version, look for keywords like "heavy duty" or "commercial"), no solid surface so small items must be placed in separate bins/tubs to avoid falling through the holes
+- Cons: narrow design limits storage space; can be flimsy or wobbly (for a sturdy version, look for keywords like "heavy duty" or "commercial"), typically lacks a solid surface so small items must be placed in separate bins or tubs to avoid falling through the holes

-Pros: very durable; usually comes with a handle for ease in pushing/maneuvering; usually contains tiers with a “lip” that prevents items from sliding off of the sides
+- Pros: very durable; usually comes with a handle for ease in pushing/maneuvering; the shelves typically have a “lip” that prevents items from sliding off of the cart

-Cons: can't utilize magnets to attach items (must use adhesive hooks or Velcro® strips); can be difficult to pivot and turn (look for the words "full-swivel castors" in the description for carts that will pivot smoothly)
+- Cons: can't utilize magnets to attach items (must use adhesive hooks or Velcro® strips); can be difficult to pivot and turn (look for the words "full-swivel castors" in the description for carts that will pivot smoothly)

 If a cart with fixed tiers isn’t working for you, then consider ordering one with adjustable height shelving, an option I had no clue about in my early cart teaching days!

-Based on your personal teaching style and instructional materials needed, you may want to consider what I call the “extras” of a cart.
-These include:
+Based on your personal and instructional preferences, you may want to consider what I call the “extras” of a cart.
+These can include:

-Locked storage - a cabinet on the bottom containing a lock/key to hold valuable electronic equipment, adapters, or anything else that you want to restrict access to when you’re not using the cart.
+A cabinet on the bottom containing a lock and key to hold valuable electronic equipment, adapters, or anything else that you want to restrict access to when you’re not using the cart.

-Extended shelving - pull out shelves that can hold a laptop, iPad/tablet, papers or other items during your lesson, but fold down or slide back in again for ease of getting through doorways.
+Pull out shelves that can hold a laptop, iPad/tablet, papers or other items during your lesson.
+Just remember to fold down or slide the shelf back in again for ease of getting through doorways!

-Power cable - built-in power outlets with extension cords, giving you one less thing to have to remember.
-I was quite sad when my built in extension cord and attached double outlet stopped working (the cart was very old before I acquired it) and now I must use an external extension cord and outlet adapters with the electronic devices I keep on my cart.
+A cart with built-in power outlets with an extension cord gives you one less thing to have to remember to bring.
+I was quite sad when my built-in extension cord and attached double outlet stopped working (the cart was very old before I acquired it) and now I must use a separate extension cord for the electronic devices I keep on my cart.
 Not wishing to waste space, I hung two organizers over the broken outlet and the lower left pocket holds my wires and cords when not in use.